Chancellor (musician)

 Kim Jung-seung (김정승; born October 22, 1986), better known by his stage name Chancellor (챈슬러), is an American singer-songwriter and record producer.
 Born in Seoul, his family immigrated to the United States in his youth where he lived until returning to South Korea in 2009.
 He debuted in the trio One Way the following year, which found little success.
-He partnered with Park Jang-geun to form the songwriting and production duo Duble Sidekick, which garnered success from 2012.
+He partnered with Park Jang-geun to form the songwriting and production duo Duble Sidekick, which garnered success in 2012.
 Chancellor left the team two years later to pursue a solo career.
 He released his debut studio album My Full Name in 2016.

 Life and career

 Chancellor was born Kim Jung-seung on October 22, 1986, in Seoul, South Korea.
 He is the son of former Songgolmae bassist Kim Sang-bok.
 His family immigrated to Los Angeles, California, when he was five or six years old, where his father managed a restaurant.
 Influenced by his father's musical background, Chancellor took interest in music and enjoyed rapping, singing, and playing the drums.
 He began teaching himself about mixing and using audio editing software in high school.
 He attended Berklee College of Music in Boston and majored in Contemporary Writing and Production, where he studied composition and arrangement.
 Chancellor met rapper Young Sky in the United States, who had met vocalist Peter while living in Australia.
 Chancellor returned to South Korea in 2009.
 All three were pursuing music careers in the country, where Chancellor met Peter.
 Upon discovering their similar tastes in music, they formed the R&B and hip-hop group One Way.
 With Chancellor bearing responsibility for their lyrics and music compositions as Chance, the trio released their debut mini-album One Way Street and its lead single "Magic" through Yejeon Media in March 2010.
 He also provided guitar and piano on three tracks.